AndreyRGW/sd-webui-skimmed_cfg/README.md

 This extension is a backport of the Extraltodeus extension from ComfyUI

+If you find bugs or incompatibility with any extensions - open an issue, I'll try to solve it

 # Examples with a CFG at 20.5
 ### Base image
 ![1](https://github.com/user-attachments/assets/27f246cd-c793-40ce-9a7d-1a4fbc1d3c46)